ChrisTitusTech/winutil/docs/dev/tweaks/Customize-Preferences/DetailedBSoD.md

 ## Description

-If Enabled then Sticky Keys is activated - Sticky keys is an accessibility feature of some graphical user interfaces which assists users who have physical disabilities or help users reduce repetitive strain injury.
+If Enabled then you will see a detailed Blue Screen of Death (BSOD) with more information.

 <!-- BEGIN CUSTOM CONTENT -->